Parenting Cost News

 How Do Trump Accounts Work?

 Trump Accounts are designed for long-term growth.
 Once the account is opened, the money is typically invested (for example, in index funds), allowing it to grow over time.
+Importantly, money cannot be withdrawn until the child is 18 and does get taxed when withdrawn.

 Key Features at a Glance